csd1100/terrainium/README.md

         - `/bin/bash -c ${PWD}/tests/scripts/print_num_for_10_sec` -- from
           `example_biome`.

-- When `terrainium exit` is run, the terrain will be closed:
+- When `terrain exit` is run, the terrain will be closed:
-    1. In shell that was started by `terrainium enter` following commands will be run:
+    1. In shell that was started by `terrain enter` following commands will be run:
         1. `/bin/echo exiting terrain` -- from `terrain`
         2. `/bin/echo exiting example_biome` -- from `example_biome`
     2. In background following commands will be run:
         1. `/bin/bash -c ${TERRAIN_DIR}/tests/scripts/print_num_for_10_sec` -- from
            `example_biome`.
-        2. The shell started by `terrainium enter` will be closed.
+        2. The shell started by `terrain enter` will be closed.

 ## Shell Integration